jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Purpose is the overarching goal that embodies our values and our dreams.
 Purpose implies direction and time - you do something now to have something later that you value.
 It's a chosen dedication of your life energy to something you believe is more important than your individual little existence.

 Viktor Frankl observed that there was a factor beyond intellect or psychology that allowed some people to retain their humanity in inhumane circumstances.
 This factor, he concluded, was meaning.
-The will to have meaning and purpose in life, he said, is superior to the will to have power or find pleasure[^4].
+"The will to have meaning and purpose in life", he said, "is superior to the will to have power or find pleasure[^4]."

 A powerful example of the different kinds of meaning and purpose we can find for ourselves are depicted in the parable about three stonecutters, each chipping away at a large block.
 A passerby approaches the first stonecutter and asks, “Excuse me, what are you doing?”
 The stonecutter replies rather gruffly, “Can’t you see?
 I’m chipping away at this big hunk of stone.”
 Approaching the second craftsman, our curious person asks the same question.
 This stonecutter looks up with a mixture of pride and resignation and says, “Why, I’m earning a living to take care of my wife and children.”
 Moving to the third worker, our questioner asks, “And what are you doing?”
 The third stonecutter looks up, his face shining, and says with reverence, “I’m building a cathedral!”

 Try to write down your values and purpose in life.
 It may have nothing to do with how you are currently spend your time.
 It may not seem significant to others.
 It may not even be very clear to you yet.
 Just do the best you can, and if over time you see them changing that's fine.
 Use these stated values and purpose to measure your actions.

 Three directions in which to look for your purpose are to work with:
-- Your passion, on projects you care deeply about
+- Your passion, on projects you care deeply about.
-- Your pain, with people whose pain touches your heart
+- Your pain, with people whose pain touches your heart.
 - What is at hand, with the opportunities that arise daily for responding to the simple needs of others.
 # Step 5: Making life energy visible
 ![image](images/make-visible.png)